Deforestation can have a range of effects on humans and wildlife.

 A top 10 list includes:

-Is Deforestation Increasing Or Decreasing Based On Year By Year Stats & Numbers?
+Is Deforestation Increasing Or Decreasing?
+(Based On Annual Stats & Numbers)

 – We have more total tree cover (tropical areas + subtropical, temperate, boreal, and polar regions) on Earth than 35 years ago

-Although there some uncertainties around the rates of deforestation and the stats provided, there is an agreement that destruction of rainforests remains a significant environmental problem.
+Although there some uncertainties around the rates of deforestation and the stats provided, it might be accurate to say that the evidence suggests that destruction of rainforests remains a significant environmental problem.